Kalahari Resort in Sandusky, OH is a wonderful place to create memories together with family or friends.

 I was REALLY intimidated the first time that I went down the water slide that drops you into a pool of water at the end,.

-If you have kids with you it’s important for you to help step out of their comfort zones too.
+If you have kids with you it’s important for you to help them step out of their comfort zones too.
 There are lots of opportunities for them to build confidence by experiencing a water ride for the first time.

 I also had a fun time looking stupid on the surf simulator with my friends during a girlfriend getaway.
 We had lots of laughs watching each other’s attempts and wipeouts.

 Stay as long as Possible

 You are there to make memories so make the most out of it and maximize your time there.

 If you are traveling with kids or even teenagers you will find that your car ride home is a lot quieter after a day of swimming.

 Set a Budget for Your Stay at Kalahari Resorts